 In colonial times, plazas were the foundation of social and political life.
 Cities and towns were built on all four sides, and expanded concentrically out from there.
 On weekends, it was where high society promenaded, dressed to the hilt, walking and conversing slowly around and around the plaza with the express purpose of simply being seen.
 (This is similar to "cruising" in the U.S. and in some towns it is still a custom, although most young people now prefer to drive around the plaza in cars or on motorcyles - which gets noisy!)

 City parks, on the other had, may be located anywhere there is a green spot available and are made to entertain.
 So parks and plazas have different uses and their locations are decided upon using different criteria as well.
-Santa Cruz also has playgrounds and several privately owned parks which usually charge a nominal entry fee.
+Santa Cruz also has playgrounds and several privately owned parks.